zephyrproject-rtos/zephyr/doc/services/device_mgmt/mcumgr.rst

-On boards where a J-Link OB is present which has both CDC and MSC (virtual Mass Storage Device, also known as drag-and-drop) support, the MSD functionality can prevent mcumgr commands over the CDC UART port from working due to how USB endpoints are configured in the J-Link firmware (for example on the :ref:`Nordic nrf52840dk_nrf52840 board <nrf52840dk_nrf52840>`) because of limiting the maximum packet size (most likely to occur when using image
+On boards where a J-Link OB is present which has both CDC and MSC (virtual Mass Storage Device, also known as drag-and-drop) support, the MSD functionality can prevent MCUmgr commands over the CDC UART port from working due to how USB endpoints are configured in the J-Link firmware (for example on the :ref:`Nordic nrf52840dk_nrf52840 board <nrf52840dk_nrf52840>`) because of limiting the maximum packet size (most likely to occur when using image